usnistgov/pfhub/README.md

 ## The First Time is Free

 This repository is designed to get a Github Pages site up and running in less than a minute.
-The first time you use this file; it can forked and modified on Github; BAM!
+The first time you wish to use this repository; you simply need to fork and make two modifications on Github; BAM!
 Github Pages.
 You can only fork the same repo once, so after the first time you must learn some git/Github.

 ## Bonus